 NuStar Energy's operating subsidiaries conduct business or own assets in the United States, Canada, Mexico and St. Eustatius in the Caribbean.
 Maintenance of NuStar Energy's limited liability as a limited partner or member, respectively, of its operating subsidiaries may require compliance with legal requirements in the jurisdictions in which the operating subsidiary conducts business.
 Limitations on the liability of limited partners or members for the obligations of a limited partnership or limited liability company have not been clearly established in many jurisdictions.
-If it were determined that NuStar Energy was, by virtue of NuStar Energy's ownership interest in its subsidiaries or otherwise, conducting business in any state without compliance with the applicable limited partnership or limited liability company statute, or that the right or exercise of the right by the limited partners as a group to remove or replace NuStar Energy's general partner, to approve certain amendments to the partnership agreement, or to take other action under the partnership agreement constituted "partners could be held personally liable for NuStar Energy's obligations under the law of that jurisdiction to the same extent as its general partner under the circumstances.
+If it were determined that NuStar Energy was, by virtue of NuStar Energy's ownership interest in its subsidiaries or otherwise, conducting business in any state without compliance with the applicable limited partnership or limited liability company statute, or that the right or exercise of the right by the limited partners as a group to remove or replace NuStar Energy's general partner, to approve certain amendments to the partnership agreement, or to take other action under the partnership agreement constituted "participation in the control" of NuStar Energy's business for purposes of the statutes of any relevant jurisdiction, then the limited partners could be held personally liable for NuStar Energy's obligations under the law of that jurisdiction to the same extent as its general partner under the circumstances.
 NuStar Energy will operate in a manner that its general partner considers reasonable and necessary or appropriate to preserve the limited liability of the limited partners.